 Wild Mushroom Gruyere Quiche.
 Earthy, scrumptious breakfast.

 Don here.
 Lois and I keep a few cartons of liquid eggs on hand for making quick scrambled egg breakfasts.
 On one of the cartons was the recipe for Wild Mushroom and Gruyère Quiche.
-We had some dried porcini and portobello mushrooms on hand so I thought we should try it.
+We had some dried porcini and fresh portobello mushrooms on hand so I thought we should try it.
 The dried mushrooms were soaked in white wine over night to reconstitute them.
-It only takes an hour or so to reconstitute dried mushrooms, and you can use water or broth if you prefer.
+It only takes an hour or so to reconstitute dried mushrooms, and you can use water or broth in your recipes.

 We also had a ready-to-bake pie crust in the freezer which made it easy to prepare this meal in about an hour and a quarter.
 (I’d much prefer the homemade pie crust, however.)
-I rather liked the robust “earthy” flavor of the wild mushrooms.
-Lois prefers fresh mushrooms so next time we’ll try it with them.
+We enjoyed the robust “earthy” flavor of the wild mushrooms.

 For this recipe, you need a pie plate and pie weights.
 As always, we recommend that you buy the best products you can afford.
 And make them beautiful, if possible!